hotschedules/slate/source/includes/POS/getting-started.md

 <aside class="notice"> <strong>Setting Data In Clarifi</strong> </aside>

-COMING SOON: Using the [FILEUPLOAD ENDPOINT] Process to post files (StoreInfo and StoreBusinessDay) to be consumed by Clarifi Applications.
+Using the [FILEUPLOAD ENDPOINT] Process to post files (StoreInfo and StoreBusinessDay) to be consumed by Clarifi Applications.

+**What you'll need:**

+* A namespace running the Airwaves job
+* Your files (StoreInfo and StoreBusinessDay)
+* Method to pass data to the API (Postman for example)